International Nazim Hikmet Poetry Award: Nazim Hikmet Culture and Arts Foundation

 After the death of Nazim Hikmet his close friends under the leadership of his sister Samia Yaltirim and Prof.Dr.Aydin Aybay decided to set up a foundation in his name.
 Due to his friends efforts, the “Nazim Hikmet Culture and Arts Foundation” was established by Samia Yaltirim in 1991.

 The purpose of “Nazim Hikmet Culture and Arts Foundation” was to establish a center which will collect and introduce any articles, books, pictures, paintings, movies, music, sculpture, memorials and research about Nazim Hikmet to future generations.

 In order to always cherish the memory of Nazim Hikmet, to ensure the dissemination of his works and to assess contribution of contemporary poets the foundation established "International Nazim Hikmet Poetry Award".

 Award holders

 The first winner of the "International Nazim Hikmet Poetry Award" ceremony which held on January 14, 1995, considering the value of artistic and intellectual properties of works was Syrian poet Adonis, who is currently living in France.

 The second winner of "International Nazim Hikmet Poetry Award" was Aime Cesaire from Martinique in 1997.
 He won this award for explaining in detail the longing for freedom and equality of all oppressed people in the twentieth century.

 The third winner of "International Nazim Hikmet Poetry Award" was the Palestinian poet Mahmoud Darwish in 2003.
 Then a next winner was the Danish poet Erik Stinus in 2009.
-Erik Stinus moves his readers away from the ironic character of Danish poetry.
-On the other hand, Stinus is a great poet of Western poetry who focuses on life and who bears witness to his era.
+Erik Stinus moves his readers away from the character of Danish poetry.
+On the other hand, Stinus is a poet of Western poetry who focuses on life and who bears witness to his era.